cudoventures/cudos-blast/README.md

 ---
 ## Managing local node accounts

 By default local Cudos node starts with 10 predefined accounts funded with `acudos`.
 You can set how many additional random accounts to load when starting a local node in `blast.config.js` under `additionalAccounts`.
 In `customAccountBalances` you can set the amount of tokens that these additional accounts will be funded with.
+Predefined and additionally generated accounts are written in `{project_root}/accounts.json`.
 Another way to manage custom accounts is through `blast keys` command.

 ### Listing all accounts